alexmen656/CityTailor/README.md

-# TravelPlanner
+# CityTailor

-**TravelPlanner** is a native iOS app that creates personalized city travel plans based on your interests, travel dates, and weather conditions.
+**CityTailor** is a native iOS app that creates personalized city travel plans based on your interests, travel dates, and weather conditions.

 ## 🌍 About the Project